OrdnanceSurvey/Boundary-Line-stylesheets/Geopackage stylesheets/QGIS Stylesheets (QML)/README.md

 # Boundary-Line

-These are QML files for Boundary-Line in ESRI Shapefile format for use in QGIS
+These are QML files for Boundary-Line in Geopackage format for use in QGIS

 *They have been designed to work with the data in its Layered supply*